![6 Steps to Winter Preparedness for Business [+ Checklist]](https://www.alertmedia.com/wp-content/uploads/2021/11/Blog-WinterStorm-Prep-1024x536.jpg)

 Aside from outlining the responsibilities of all external parties, it’s equally important to take a similar approach internally.
 You should have processes and responsible parties laid out for internal functions such as keeping employees informed of rapidly developing situations, ensuring all employees are accounted for, and keeping facilities and equipment in safe operating condition.

 For example, you may want one person specifically dedicated to keeping an eye on winter weather forecasts.
 In a recent episode of The Employee Safety Podcast, AlertMedia’s Senior Meteorologist, Jason Moreland, explained, “With winter weather, it can be incredibly difficult to forecast, even compared to some of those other hazards like tornado events and hurricanes.
-In fact, we can often see major forecast adjustments leading up to and even during major winter storm events… It’s going to be really important to have at least one person within each company closely watching the forecast for all of their staff.”
+In fact, we can often see major forecast adjustments leading up to and even during major winter storm events… It’s going to be really important to have at least one person within each company closely watching the forecast as it impacts all of their staff.”

 3. Make a plan for each winter storm threat

 Sign up for relevant winter weather advisories and winter storm warnings.
 Outline clear triggers for when and how you will make important decisions, like when to close the office or tell employees to leave work early.
 You should also put together specific plans for different threats from severe winter weather, like extreme cold temperatures, freezing rain, heavy snow, carbon monoxide poisoning, and even blizzard warnings.
-You should also train your managers and employees in how to keep an eye out for signs of hypothermia, frostbite, and other health threats like overexertion and heart attacks.
+You should also train your managers and employees on how to keep an eye out for signs of hypothermia, frostbite, and other health threats like overexertion and heart attacks.

 You can develop a winter storm preparation checklist that specifically lays out each necessary step from the moment the storm warning hits all the way through the recovery period.
 Include preparation items like filling gas tanks, dripping faucets, and buying extra supplies.